golanlevin/DrawingWithMachines/assignments/2025/04_tone/README.md

 Some **special rules apply** if you choose to convert or transduce a pixel-based image into a plottable design:

 * If you choose to convert a pixel-based image, you should **feel welcome** to use any *type* of pixel-based source image, such as a video, photograph, drawing, AI-synthesized image, or shader.
-* If you choose to convert a pixel-based image, it **must be** *an image that you created or captured yourself* (such as with a camera, scanner, paint program, Midjourney, etc.).
-You are not permitted to just download some photo off the internet.
+* If you choose to convert a pixel-based image, you are **very strongly encouraged** to use an image that you created or captured yourself (such as with a camera, scanner, paint program, Midjourney, etc.).
 * If you choose to convert a pixel-based image, you must **give consideration** to the relationship between your subject (*who/what*) and your hatching method (*how*).
 Ideally, these will be tightly coupled: you will choose a photo for a specific rendering treatment, and/or develop a rendering treatment for a specific photo.
 I recommend depicting a subject in which you have some meaningful personal investment, such as a portrait of someone you know personally (friend, family, self).
 * If you choose to convert a pixel-based image, ***you are permitted** to use readymade photo-to-SVG tools such as [DrawingBotV3](https://docs.drawingbotv3.com/en/latest/pfms.html), [SquiggleCam](https://msurguy.github.io/SquiggleCam/), or [StippleGen](https://www.evilmadscientist.com/2012/stipplegen-weighted-voronoi-stippling-and-tsp-paths-in-processing/), if you wish — but be prepared to explain your choices.
 * You **may not** create a portrait of a celebrity, nor of the professor, please.

 ### Requirements